PlusLabNLP/acl2018-handbook/README.md

       * Use script to automatically 1) filter out all TACL/CL papers from `data/papers/order` file; 2) string match to find corrensponding record in bib files of previous TACL/CL volumes; 3) extract bib record info and save to yaml file and display left out papers for manual processing

           ```
-          cd scripts/
-          python3 retrieve_tacl_entries.py
+          python3 scripts/retrieve_tacl_entries.py
           ```
       * Entries that cannot be automatically extracted needs the help of human intelligence
-    * Add info from the yaml file to bibliograph and abstracts, just like other paper
+    * Add info from the yaml file to bibliograph and abstracts, just like other paper.
+This script will process both `input/tacl.yaml` and `input/cl.yaml` files.

           ```
           python2 ./scripts/tacl_builder.py
           ```

+6. Replace TACL and CL lines in `data/papers/order` with TACL and CL id info

+    ```
+    python3 ./scripts/replace_order_file_tacl_id.py
+    ```

-6. Generate the workshop schedules:
+7. Generate the workshop schedules:

        for dir in $(ls data); do
          [[ ! -d "auto/$dir" ]] && mkdir auto/$dir